-These interim consolidated financial statements were authorized for issue by the board of directors (the "Board") of the Company on August 10, 2022.
+These interim consolidated financial statements were authorized for issue by the board of directors (the "Board") of the Company on November 10, 2022.

 The Company presents its interim consolidated statements of financial position in order of liquidity rather than on a current and non-current basis.
 Certain comparative figures have been reclassified to conform to the current period's presentation, including the reclassification of "Professional fees" and "Compensation" to "General, administrative and other".
+The interim financial statements should be reviewed in conjunction with the audited consolidated financial statements and notes thereto of the Company for the year ended December 31, 2021.